 We all know that the climb up this ladder can be a fast and furious one if you embrace the industry and devote yourself to all the good that it offers.
 I’m fortunate to work with some organizations in which 70% of their management team was promoted from front-line agent.
 This is a winning formula for success.

-And I can’t begin to put a value on the hard-earned, intangible experience of starting as an agent and how it shapes and molds your perspective on the industry.
-It’s not a must-have for ultimate success in the contact center industry, but it certainly is a huge bonus when you can relate to the most important person in the call center – the agent.
+And I can’t begin to put a value on the intangible experience of starting as agent and how it shapes and molds your perspective on the industry.
+It’s not a must-have for ultimate success in the contact center industry, but it certainly is a huge bonus when you can relate to the most important person in the call center - the frontline agent.

 My career path choice was a true accident.
-Fortuitous as it was, I had no clue that I was one of many thousands of frontline agents on the vanguard of a burgeoning industry.
+Fortuitous as it was, I had no clue that I was one of many thousands of agents on the vanguard of a burgeoning industry.
 How could I possibly know?
 In the mid-to-late 1980s, the concept of commerce via telephone was as new as self-driving cars are today or social media was just a few years ago.